-In October 2016, Ecuador's Minister of Agriculture and the Minister of Industries both announced that the National Institute for Agricultural Research (INIAP), the country's main agricultural biotechnology research body, would start field trials of GE corn from major seed companies for research purposes.
-The trials are expected to last two years.
+On October 2016, Ecuador's Minister of Agriculture and the Minister of Industries jointly announced that the National Institute for Agricultural Research (INIAP), the country's main agricultural biotechnology research body, would start field trials of genetically engineered (GE) corn from major seed companies for research purposes.
+This statement was backed up on June 1, 2017 when Ecuador's National Assembly approved The Organic Law on Agrobiodiversity, Seeds and Promotion of Sustainable Agriculture that side-stepped the constitutional ban on the cultivation of genetically engineered (GE) crops by permitting GE crop cultivation for research purposes.
+Experimental trials were expected to start in 2018.
+However, this did not happen due to several (five) challenges to the constitutionality of the law that were brought to Ecuador's Constitutional Court.
+No rulings have been made to date.

 Ecuador's Biosafety Committee was created by presidential decree (i.e., an administrative measure) in 2002, but only formally seated in 2015.
 The National Biosecurity Commission (Comisión Nacional de Bioseguridad - CONABIO) was established in 2015.
-While the Commission held its first formal meeting on May 6, 2015, it has failed to establish itself as the entity with jurisdiction over all biotechnology issues.
+While the Commission held its first formal meeting on May 6, 2015, it has failed to establish itself as the entity with jurisdiction over biotechnology issues.